Partitioning large watersheds into sub-basins with RichDEM

 RichDEM’s Python bindings wrap compiled C++ routing algorithms and rely on strict GDAL alignment.
 Environment mismatches are the primary cause of silent raster corruption or segmentation faults.

 Critical memory note: RichDEM loads rasters into RAM by default.
-For DEMs exceeding 8–12 GB, enable virtual memory tiling via memmap=True during load or pre-tile with gdal_translate -co TILED=YES -co BLOCKXSIZE=512 -co BLOCKYSIZE=512.
+For DEMs exceeding 8–12 GB, pre-tile with gdal_translate -co TILED=YES -co BLOCKXSIZE=512 -co BLOCKYSIZE=512 and process tiles independently.

 Production Pipeline Code

 The following script implements a complete, automated sub-basin partitioning pipeline.
-It assumes the input DEM has already undergone hydrological conditioning (e.g., sink filling with rd.FillDepressions or external LiDAR preprocessing).
+It assumes the input DEM has already undergone hydrological conditioning (sink filling) or performs it inline.

 import os